Exploratorium: Informal learning programs

 The Tinkering Studio began in 2008 as an in-house program geared towards maker culture and a “think with your hands” approach.
 It is housed within the museum in a dedicated space in the South Gallery, where it runs free do-it-yourself activities for museum visitors; it also shares its work with a larger audience of educators in afterschool programs, schools, museums and other learning environments.
 It is being cited as a prototype for similar programs across the globe, including South Korea, Canada, India, and Saudi Arabia.
 The Exploratorium also operates as afterschool tinkering program in partnership with San Francisco chapters of the Boys and Girls Club.
 In 2012 the Exploratorium was awarded a grant to create the California Tinkering Network, in collaboration with the Community Science Workshops, Techbridge, the Discovery Science Center, the California Afterschool Network, and the California STEM Learning Network.
 These organizations partner with over 20 local afterschool or summer programs to provide STEM-enriched activities for children in underserved communities.
 The initiative was designed to test an adaptable model for providing tinkering activities to promote learning and development in an afterschool setting.

 The Exploratorium also houses a number of other educational resources.
-These include the Learning Commons, a library and media resource center that houses a collection of print and digital science teaching resources for use by regional educators; a webcast studio, located in the Central Gallery, which produces 75 educational Webcasts from the museum and locations around the world annually, including a live webcast of the Mars Curiosity Rover launch and landing; and Lifelong Learning, which creates educational programming for children, teens, family groups, and adults.
+These include the Learning Commons, a library and media resource center that houses a collection of print and digital science teaching resources for use by regional educators; a webcast studio, located in Gallery 3, which produces 75 educational Webcasts from the museum and locations around the world annually, including a live webcast of the Mars Curiosity Rover launch and landing; and Lifelong Learning, which creates educational programming for children, teens, family groups, and adults.
 Lifelong Learning programs further the Exploratorium’s stated dedication to informal learning and the museum as teaching tool, and include day camps, workshops for families, the Homeschool Science series (in-house classes geared specifically towards homeschooled students), the Girl’s Science Institute (multi-day workshops geared towards girls 9–11), and excursions for adults.
 The Exploratorium has also published a number of books, and many of the 50,000 pages on its website are hands-on activity ideas or science experiments in the museums’ signature open-ended style.